This factsheet is for information only. It is recommended that you get legal advice about your situation.

 Insurers are only obligated to cover you up to the amount you are insured for.
 However, your insurer has a duty to clearly inform you in writing that their liability is limited to a particular amount before the contract is entered into.

 The reverse side of this is over-insurance is where you are insured for more than the amount required to cover your loss or damage.
 Over-insurance can be one way of creating a buffer to make sure you are fully covered.
 However you need to be aware that you will not be entitled to an automatic payment of this higher sum.
 The insurer is entitled to reduce your payout to the amount of your actual loss, and you will not be entitled to any refund of the higher premiums you paid because you were over-insured.

 IS IT THE INSURER’S FAULT THAT I AM UNDERINSURED OR OVER-INSURED?

 Generally no. When you first take out a policy and at every renewal it is your obligation to review the amount of cover the insurer is offering to ensure that it meets your needs and expectations.

 A renewal statement might read:

 “Each renewal, we increase your sum insured to help keep pace with inflation and consequently your premium will increase.
 As always, you are free to choose a sum insured level which best suits your needs and we recommend you review the amount of your cover periodically, particularly if you have made changes to your assets.”

 If you are not satisfied with the amount of cover you are offered, you can negotiate with your insurer or shop around other insurers

-The General Insurance Ombudsman (Financial Ombudsman Service) has made determinations saying that, “it would be unreasonable for a policyholder to treat an insurer as a home valuation provider.”
+The General Insurance ombudsman (now the Australian Financial Complaints Authority) made determinations saying that, “it would be unreasonable for a policyholder to treat an insurer as a home valuation provider.”
 (Determination Referral No: 103 05 17370)

 If you feel you have been clearly misled by your insurer into getting too little or too much insurance get legal advice.